SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-ghoul-beast.md

 **Add these attacks to the creature's** <br>
 _These dice are for a medium-sized creature.
 Scale the dice up or down for each size difference._

 <ins>Diseased Claw</ins>.
 The ghoul makes one melee attack (1D4).
-On a hit, the target must save against diseases or be paralyzed.
-A paralyzed target can save again at the end of each of its turns, getting free after two successes, or after 10 minutes if it fails two times, whichever comes first.
-If the target fails, it catches ghoul rabies.
+On a hit, the target must save or be [stunned](/2020/11/10/extra-rules/#conditions).
+It can save again at the end of each of its turns, it is freed after two successes, or catches Ghoul Rabies and stays paralyzed 10 minutes after two failures.

 <ins>Feral Bite</ins>.
 The ghoul makes one melee attack (1D6).
 Other creatures have advantage on their melee attacks against it until its next turn.